“Hypnotherapy has the HIGHEST SUCCESS RATE of ANY form of therapy for smokers wishing to quit” – New Scientist – 1992

 Nothing to fear, everything to gain

 Hypnosis is possibly as old as mankind.
 The old myths and misconceptions about hypnosis have given way to proven, scientifically sound applications.
-Today, the use of hypnosis is seen in a variety of fields including: medicine, dentistry, law enforcement, professional sports, and education.
+Today, hypnosis is used in medicine, dentistry, law enforcement, professional sports, and education.

 Most people have a limited understanding of the positive results that can be achieved in professional sports and education.
-Most people have a limited understanding of the positive results that can be achieved in a professionally controlled hypnosis session.
-We would like to dispel some of the myths and answer the most frequently asked questions about hypnosis.
+Most people have a limited understanding of the success that can be achieved in a professionally controlled hypnosis session.

 What is hypnosis?